Isle of Wight Guru

 The Wighty 90 - Isle of Wight's Most Scenic Driving Route

-However, we've plotted a 90 km (56 mile) driving route which we think covers many of the best views on the Isle of Wight in 116 minutes.
-To put that in context, that's the same length of time as Stephen Spielberg's version of War of the Worlds (Ed: thanks, that's really useful).
+However, we've plotted a 90 km (56 mile) driving route that we think covers many of the best views on the Isle of Wight in 116 minutes.
+To put that in context, that's the same length of time as Stephen Spielberg's version of War of the Worlds - and it contains far fewer aliens (Ed: thanks, that's really useful).

 We call it (*drumroll*) The Wighty 90...